What is Ibogaine?

 Ibogaine treatment can produce visions that are often reported to be introspective and reflective.
 That nature of these visions allows a user a unique perspective to observe and recognize past behaviors without judgment.
 It is in this way that ibogaine treatment can create clarity and allow for acceptance and personal healing while treating conditions like depression, anxiety and PTSD.

-Ibogaine, or iboga, is used in Gabon, West Africa as a tool for spiritual growth and connectedness.
+Iboga is used in Gabon, West Africa as a tool for spiritual growth and connectedness.
 Practitioners of Bwiti, the spiritual practice that uses iboga as its sacrament, teaches that iboga can be used for communication and gaining knowledge from our ancestors.
-It is traditionally used in large doses as a rite of passage from childhood to adulthood but is used regularly in smaller doses as an aid inspiritual discovery.
+It is traditionally used in large doses as a rite of passage from childhood to adulthood but is used regularly in smaller doses as an aid in spiritual discovery.

 What is ibogaine treatment like?

 Once the preparatory ceremonies are completed, the participant is ready for their flood dose.
-The flood dose is a large yet controlled amount of ibogaine dosed by body weight and sensitivity.
+The flood dose is a large yet controlled amount of ibogaine dosed based by body weight and sensitivity.
 This is an all night ceremony focused on creating a safe spiritual environment.
 Ibogaine affects all people differently.
-While some people may have many very intense visoins, while other people may have little to no visions at all, however this is rare.
+While some people may have many very intense visions while other people may have little to no visions at all.

 The first manifestation of an ibogaine flood dose is usually with the person seeing tracers.
-These can become intense; causing un-coordinatation and disorientation.
+These can become intense; causing disorientation, dizziness and ataxia.
 An ibogaine experience can be accompanied by physical discomfort and vomiting.
 It is not often described as pleasurable, so there is no risk of becoming addicted.

 New Life Iboga also employs a Medical Doctor to monitor the patient through out the night.
 This is done for continued safety and monitoring is done in the least intrusive way, as to respect the ceremony and to keep from distracting the banzi during their experience.